A Trombetta motion (“T-motion”) is a legal motion that a criminal defense attorney will file with the court when:

 - a maximum fine of $1,000.5

-Note that in lieu of jail time, a judge may award a defendant with misdemeanor (or summary) probation.
+Note that in lieu of jail time, a judge may grant misdemeanor (or summary) probation.

-A Trombetta advisement is a three-part statement officers are supposed to give to people who elect to take an evidentiary breath test after a DUI arrest:
+A Trombetta advisement is a three-part statement officers are supposed to give to you if you elect to take an evidentiary breath test after a DUI arrest:

 - “The breath testing equipment does NOT retain any breath sample for later analysis by you or anyone else.”